-As of 30th June 2012, there were 148 active trust licences, of which 53 were trust licences, 71 were restricted trust licences and 24 were nominee (trust) licences.
+As of 31 March 2013 there were 142 active trust licences, of which 52 were full trust licences, 67 were restricted trust licences and 23 were nominee (trust) licences.

 Companies & Partnerships

-Cayman’s Companies Registry shows a total of 93,712 active companies registered as of December 2012, up 1% from the same period in 2011.
+Cayman's Companies Registry (the "Registy") shows a total of 93,712 active companies registered as of 31 December 2012.
+Company incorporations are a thriving part of Cayman's financial services.
 Governed by the Companies Law, the Registry also registers limited partnerships and segregated portfolio companies.
 There are many highly qualified professional firms licensed to provide company services in the Cayman Islands and the provision of these services is a regulated activity requiring either a Trust licence or a licence under the Companies Management Law.
 In addition to incorporation and management of ordinary and exempted companies, and the establishment of limited and exempted limited partnerships, these firms provide services such as registered offices, directors, officers and nominee shareholders as well as the maintenance of corporate records, accounts and financial statements.

 Several of Cayman's law firms specialise in capital markets and structured finance transactions for international clients.
 The Cayman Islands have become one of the world's leading providers of Special Purpose Vehicles (SPVs) for structured finance transactions.
 The majority of these SPVs purchase groups of loans issued by main street US and European banks and re-sell them as a form of investment to institutional investors.

 The main attraction of the Cayman Islands for these SPVs is that Cayman is truly 'tax neutral', so that purchasers of the debt issued by the SPVs can participate regardless of their location, in the knowledge that they will only have a tax liability in their home jurisdiction.